-Unorganized and semi-organized data types usually don't fit well in customary data warehouses that depends on relational databases to structured data sets.
+Unorganized and semi-organized data types usually don't fit well in customary data warehouses that depend on relational databases to structured data sets.
 Further, data warehouses will most likely be unable to deal with the handling requests posted by sets of big data that should be refreshed every now and again - or even continually, as in the case of real-time data on stock trading, the online activities of a website visitor or the performance of mobile applications.
-Therefore, a large number of the organizations that gather, process and analyze big data turn to NoSQL databases, as well as Hadoop and its partner tools, including:
+Therefore, a large number of the organizations that gather, process, and analyze big data turn to NoSQL databases, as well as Hadoop and its partner tools, including:

 A group management technology and one of the key features in second- generation Hadoop.

 It is a software framework that enables developers to write programs that process enormous measures of unstructured data in parallel over a dispersed bunch of processors or stand-alone computers.

 An open source, parallel processing framework that empowers operator to run large scale data analytics applications through clustered frameworks.

 A column-oriented key/ value data store worked to keep running over the Hadoop Distributed File System (HDFS).